eezstreet/SWATEliteForce/README.md

 # TABLE OF CONTENTS #

 1. How to Install
+2. Building from Source
+ - Contributing to the mod
-2. Changes, Summarized
+3. Changes, Summarized
-3. Frequently Asked Questions (FAQ)
+4. Frequently Asked Questions (FAQ)
-4. Mod Compatibility
+5. Mod Compatibility
-5. Known Issues
+6. Known Issues
-6. Other Minor Changes
+7. Other Minor Changes
   - TSS Bugs Fixed
   - AI
   - Gameplay